 Optional Sliding Table

 This feature isn’t always present on all table saws.
-However, many woodworkers find sliding tables to be a handy addition to have as part of their table saw set-up.
+However, many woodworkers find sliding tables to be a handy addition to have as part of their table saw the set-up.

 This is because sliding tables are very easy to install and run parallel to the blade.
 When not in use, they can be easily unattached from the saw and folded away into storage, which will help to keep your workstation or workshop organized and decluttered.